mrocklin/blog/_posts/work/2018-07-16-dask-stories.md

 as smooth and familiar to our existing userbase as possible.

 This is important.
-Sharing real-world experiences like this are probably more valuable than code contributions the Dask project at this stage.
-Dask is far more technically mature than it is well-known.
+Sharing real-world experiences like this are probably more valuable than code contributions to the Dask project at this stage.
+Dask is more technically mature than it is well-known.
 Users look to other users to help them understand a project (think of every time you've Googled for "*some tool* in *some topic*")

 If you use Dask today in an interesting way then please share your story.
-The world would love to hear your voice, and it's for a good cause.
+The world would love to hear your voice.

-If you maintain another project you might consider doing the same.
-I'm hoping that this is successful enough for other projects to copy.
+If you maintain another project you might consider implementing the same model.
+I hope that this proves successful enough for other projects in the ecosystem to reuse.